elisagdelope/elisagdelope.rblogdown/content/post/pLMs/index.md

 [**Decoding Protein Structures: From AlphaFold to Beyond**](https://www.recursion.com/news/demystifying-protein-structure-prediction-models-alphafold-rosettafold-esmfold-and-beyond): Blog post from Recursion.
 It discusses *Multiple Sequence Alignment (MSA)* in the context of several PLMs, such as AlphaFold2, RoseTTaFold, OmegaFold, HelixFold-Single, and ESMFold, and their performance in terms of accuracy, speed, and reliance on additional gene sequencing information for inference (i.e. structure prediction).

+[**The Illustrated AlphaFold**](https://elanapearl.github.io/blog/2024/the-illustrated-alphafold/): A visual and friendly walkthrough of the AlphaFold3 architecture.
+It contains an exhaustive series of diagrams that help understand all the details of how molecules are represented in the model and the operations that convert them into a predicted structure.

 <br>